diecamdia/router-example/README.md

-# RouterExample
+# Router-Example

+This project has been done step by step following the guide of Angular2 in order to learn about Routing and Navigation.
+The Url is https://angular.io/docs/ts/latest/guide/router.html.
+The following Url is the orginal example: https://embed.plnkr.co/?show=preview.
-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.26.
+This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.26

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.